Physics

 L. R. Ram-Mohan, Professor; Ph.D., Purdue University.
 Field theory, many body problems, solid state physics, and finite-element modeling of quantum systems.

-I. Stroe, Associate Teaching Professor; Ph.D., Clark University.
+I. Stroe, Associate Professor of Teaching; Ph.D., Clark University.
 Experimental biophysics, protein structure, dynamic, and functionality.

 R. Trubko, Assistant Professor; Ph.D., University of Arizona.
 Quantum physics, Nitrogen-vacancy centers in diamond, magnetic microscopy and imaging for biosciences and geosciences, machine learning, optics.